Containerisation using Apptainer¶

 Build Apptainer images from Podman or Docker images¶

-as tar
+as tar files.

 Note

-The original images will need to have been built on a system matching the architecture of BlueBEAR, i.e. x86_64
+The original images will need to have been built on a system matching the architecture of BlueBEAR, i.e. x86_64.

 This means that images built on Apple Silicon based Mac computers (e.g. M1, M2 etc.) will not work.